 Remove from oven and drizzle with honey if you like.
 Serve while still warm.

 Do you have other ways to prepare acorn squash?
-Be sure to let us know in the comments below.
+Be sure to let us know in the comments.

 Like this recipe?
 Get more ideas for winter squash now or tell us your favorite recipe below.

 Photos, video, and additional writing by Mike Quinn, Video editing by Elis Foto © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally posted October 15, 2015.
-Revised and updated November 1, 2016.
+Last revised and updated September 26th, 2019.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Jennifer is an experienced journalist and author.
 Her work has been featured on TODAY Parents, The New York Times Blog, BlogHer, Scary Mommy, and scores of other parenting and cooking publications.